The Parisi formula for mixed $p$-spin models: Proof

-\end{proposition} The only difference here is that we included the perturbation term $H_N^{pert}(\vsi)$ but, since it is of a smaller order, one can easily check that it does not affect the computation leading to this representation.
-Below, we will express the limit (\ref{AS2}) in terms of some asymptotic Gibbs measure that satisfies the exact form of the Ghirlanda-Guerra identities but, in order to do so, we first need to show that Propositions \ref{PropGG} and \ref{PropAS2} also hold with non-random choices of the sequence $x=(x_p)_{p\geq 1}$ (depending on $N$) rather than on average over $x$.
-We mentioned above that the proof of the Ghirlanda-Guerra identities is robust to modifications of the Hamiltonian $H_N$ and, in particular, they hold for the Gibbs measure $G_N^{-}$ so that if in (\ref{GG}) we replace $\la\cdot \ra$ by $\la\cdot \ra_{ \mathunderscore}$ then (\ref{GGxlim}) still holds.
+The only difference here is that we included the perturbation term $H_N^{\mathrm{pert}}(\vsi)$, but, since it is of a smaller order, one can easily check that it does not affect the computation leading to this representation.
+Below, we will express the limit~(\ref{AS2}) in terms of some asymptotic Gibbs measure that satisfies the exact form of the Ghirlanda--Guerra identities, but, in order to do so, we first need to show that Propositions \ref{PropGG} and \ref{PropAS2} also hold with nonrandom choices of the sequence $x=(x_p)_{p\geq1}$ (depending on $N$) rather than on average over $x$.
+We mentioned above that the proof of the Ghirlanda--Guerra identities is robust to modifications of the Hamiltonian $H_N$ and, in particular, they hold for the Gibbs measure $G_N^{-}$ so that if in (\ref{GG}) we replace $\langle \cdot\rangle $ by $\langle \cdot\rangle_{\mathunderscore}$, then (\ref{GGxlim}) still holds.
 Let us consider a collection